 Why not give it a try?
 Start by switching off e-mail alerts.
 When you check them, don't engage in "e-mail ping-pong," as this increases the time you spend engaged with e-mail.
 Try to contain the writing and answering of e-mails within the work day.
 Think through the best times of day for you on any given day of the week, and try to stick to these times.
 If someone snaps his or her fingers at you forty or more times a day, you would rightly feel resentful and you wouldn't be responsive.
 Think of e-mail like finger snapping and ease back.
 After all, if you check e-mail three times a day, you'll catch the important ones, and if something is urgent, people will use other means to get your attention.

-There will always be e-mail, but if you prioritize it over the people physically in front of you, or other work and leisure activities, you will increase your stress and reduce your control.
+be e-mail, but if you prioritize it over the people physically in front of you, or other work and leisure activities, you will increase your stress and reduce your control.

 Kushlev, K., Dunn, E.W.
 (2015) Checking email less frequently reduces stress.
 Computers in Human Behavior.
 43.